AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-02.md

 - **[Iceberg Lakehouse Engineering Video Playlist](https://youtube.com/playlist?list=PLsLAVBjQJO0p0Yq1fLkoHvt2lEJj5pcYe&si=WTSnqjXZv6Glkc3y)**
 - **[Ultimate Apache Iceberg Resource Guide](https://medium.com/data-engineering-with-dremio/ultimate-directory-of-apache-iceberg-resources-e3e02efac62e)**

-In our last post, we explored the evolution of AI—from rule-based systems to deep learning—and how **Large Language Models (LLMs)** like GPT-4 and Claude represent a transformative leap in capability.
+In our last post, we explored the evolution of AI: from rule-based systems to deep learning, and how **Large Language Models (LLMs)** like GPT-4 and Claude represent a transformative leap in capability.

 But how do these models *actually* work?

 In this post, we’ll peel back the curtain on the inner workings of LLMs.
 We’ll explore the fundamental concepts that make these models tick: **embeddings**, **vector spaces**, and **context windows**.
-You’ll walk away with a clearer understanding of how LLMs “understand” language—and what their limits are.
+You’ll walk away with a clearer understanding of how LLMs “understand” language - and what their limits are.

 ## How LLMs Think: It’s All Math Underneath